 There are a lot of ways to make tamales.
 Most are terrific, but sometimes you just want something a bit lighter that won't make you feel like you ate too much.
 Welcome to Poblano Pepper and Cheese Tamales.
-While these tamales have no meat inside, they are very light and very deliciouis.
+While these tamales have no meat inside, they are very light and very delicious.

 Wrapped in corn husks and steamed to perfection, tamales have been an important part of Mexican culture for centuries.
 This recipe invites you to experience the art of tamale making with a lighter, Tex-Mex twist that's both comforting and flavorful.